-Perhaps you are thinking about teaching in a boarding school in the future or maybe you just started teaching in a boarding school during the current academic year.
-If you are coming from a public school, you will find several differences between teaching in public school and teaching in a boarding school.
-If you are a new teacher, then we will raise several points and issues for you to consider.
+Perhaps you are thinking about teaching in a boarding school in the future, or maybe you just started teaching in a boarding school during the current academic year If you come from a public school, you will find several differences between teaching in a public school and teaching in a boarding school.
+If you are a new teacher, we will raise several points and issues for you to consider.

 Students who want to be there

 Teachers want to teach.
 We love our subject.
 We want to share it with our students.
 Unfortunately, it can be difficult to teach when you are more concerned about maintaining order in your classroom than you are with actually teaching.
-When you have a large class of, say, 30 or 40 students, maintaining order is an ever-present issue.
-On the other hand, teaching a small class of, say, 12-15 students, allows you to engage your students more or less constantly.
+Maintaining order is an ever-present issue when you have a large class of 30 or 40 students.
+On the other hand, teaching a small class of 12-15 students allows you to engage your students more or less constantly.
 It is very difficult for students not to be engaged when the size of the class is small.
 There really is no place for them to hide.

 This video illustrates teaching at Lawrenceville School using Harkness tables.

 Students attend boarding school for many reasons.
 Most of all, their parents want them to get a first-rate education in a well-supervised environment.
-Often the parents have demanding careers which do not permit them to be available when their high school-age children are not in school.
-It's a parent's biggest worry, after all.
+Parents often have demanding careers that do not permit them to be available when their high school-age children are not in school.
+It s a parent's biggest worry, after all.
 Who is she with?
 What are they doing?
-Those concerns become the stuff of serious nightmares and worry.
+These concerns become the stuff of serious nightmares and worry.
 Sending their children to boarding school solves many of those problems.

 The boarding school admissions process can be quite rigorous involving as it does testing and interviews to determine if the student is a good fit for the school and vice-versa.
-As a result, you won't be dealing with children who have issues with being in school or learning for that matter.
-They are in school to learn, to achieve and to become all that they can be.
+As a result, you won't be dealing with children who have issues with being in school or learning, for that matter.
+They are in school to learn, achieve and become all they can be.

-In boarding schools, the educational process is a partnership of three entities: school, student and parent.
-Since the parents have made a conscious decision to send their children to boarding school and are spending significant amounts of money to do so, they expect to be involved.
-Each boarding school varies in the precise manner in which it communicates with parents, of course.
-Whether by web site or emails, you will be involved and kept abreast of what is happening on a regular basis.
-That way you will be aware of what is going on in the school as well as how your child is progressing.
+In boarding schools, the educational process is a partnership of three entities: school, student, and parents.
+Since the parents have made a conscious decision to send their children to boarding school and are spending a significant amount to do so, they expect to be involved.
+Ea h boarding school varies in the precise manner in which it communicates with parents, of course.
+Whether by website or email, you will be involved and kept abreast of what is happening on a regular basis.
+That way, you will be aware of what is going on in the school as well as how your child is progressing.

 This video offers a parent's take on the value of a boarding school education.